 It seems as if there’s a neighborhood for everyone in Shreveport.

-And while the city consistently ranks as one of the best places to live in the country thanks in part to a strong economy and tons of entertainment, it's not all rainbows and sunshine in Shreveport.
-Some neighborhoods aren't as great as others.
+And while the city consistently ranks as one of the best places to live in Louisiana thanks in part to tons of entertainment and jobs, it’s not all rainbows and sunshine in Shreveport.
+Some neighborhoods aren’t as safe as others.

-So the question arises, which Shreveport neighborhoods are the worst, and which are the best?
+So the question arises, which Shreveport neighborhoods are the most dangerous and which are the safest?

-Today, we'll use science and data to determine which Shreveport hoods need a little tender loving care - the sore thumbs of the Shreveport area if you will.
-Realistically, you can't expect all the neighborhoods to be amazing, although Springlake-University Terrace ranks way above the rest.
+Today, we’ll use Saturday Night Science to determine which Shreveport hoods need a little tender loving care – the sore thumbs of the Shreveport area if you will.
+Realistically, you can’t expect all the neighborhoods to be amazing, although Springlake-University Terrace ranks way above the rest.

-We examined 18 of Shreveport's neighborhoods to find out the worst places to live.
-These places don't quite measure up to Shreveport's reputation.
+We examined 18 of Shreveport’s neighborhoods to find out the most dangerous places to live.
+These places don’t quite measure up to Shreveport’s reputation.

-So what's the worst neighborhood to live in Shreveport for 2022?
-According to the most recent census data, Downtown Riverfront looks to be the worst neighborhood in Shreveport.
+So what’s the worst neighborhood to live in Shreveport for 2025?
+According to the most recent census data, Martin Luther King looks to be the worst neighborhood in Shreveport.

 Read on to see how we determined the places around Shreveport that need a pick-me-up.
 And remember, don’t blame the messenger.